NingWang1990/Machine_learning_dynamics/README.md

 where the first term is the regularization term, the second term the mean squared loss, and g the neural network.

-I call this new scheme the [deep learning total variation regularization].
+I call this new scheme the [!deep learning total variation regularization].
 Once we finish training the neural networks, we can then use the automatic differentiation to obtain numerical derivatives to any order.

 ### deep learning total variation regularization
 ![Alt Text](https://media.giphy.com/media/J2V1ppHgClb3RcA3ES/giphy.gif)